 A serial monogamist may experience several happy relationships over a short period of time, but at no point of time does this person ever cheat on a partner.

-Crudely put, a serial monogamist is a person who stays in the relationship for as long as they feel the infatuation, excitement and love, and walks away into someone else’s arms when they start to get bored of the relationship.
+Simply put, a serial monogamist is a person who stays in the relationship for as long as they feel the infatuation, excitement and love, and walks away into someone else’s arms when they start to get bored of the relationship.
 [Read: 15 reasons why you could get bored of your relationship]

-Serial monogamists are not cheaters.
+But, serial monogamists are not cheaters.
 They take the higher moral ground and walk away when they’re not interested in the relationship instead of cheating or enduring a tough period.

 For all of us, life is too short and we’re just not ready to compromise anymore.
-And in a world where instant gratification isn’t fast enough, would you be willing to work on a relationship for years to fix it, or would you intentionally put up with an incompatible partner just because it’s taboo to break away and find someone else?
+And in a world where instant gratification isn’t fast enough, would you be willing to work on a relationship for years to fix it?
+Or would you intentionally put up with an incompatible partner just because it’s taboo to break away and find someone else?

 Someone once said that the best way to get over someone is by getting under someone else.
 So instead of dealing with a painful relationship, isn’t it easier to find someone else as soon as the passion of new romance dies away?
 [Read: 15 signs you’re jumping from one relationship to another too soon]